 |Seattle||Woodland Park Zoo*|

-Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, Phoenix, San Diego and Seattle.
+Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, San Diego and Seattle.
 Coursework occurs online with experiential learning at affiliated institutions.

 The AIP Master’s can be completed part-time while working.
 It’s designed for educators and a broad range of professionals from non-profit, business, and government settings.

 Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see Program Details).
 MA and MAT candidates go through the Advanced Inquiry Program together.